 However, there are certain common features.
 First and foremost is the presence of asymmetry.
-Because we are 3-dimensional beings, asymmetries occur in 3 dimensions: Looking at a person that would be 1) Front to back (sagittal plane), 2) Side to side (frontal plane) and 3) Rotational or diagonal movements (transverse plane)
+Because we are 3-dimensional beings, asymmetries occur in 3 dimensions.
+When we look at a person that would be: 1) Front to Back (sagittal plane), 2) Side to Side (frontal plane) and 3) Rotational movements (transverse plane)

 In the front to back or sagittal plane, exaggerated curvatures are described as 1) lordosis – most commonly increased arching in the low back, or 2) kyphosis – most commonly increased rounding in the upper back.
 In the side to side or frontal plane curvatures are most often in a C-shape or an S-shape.
 The C-shape is often (but not always) a 3-curve in Schroth terminology.
 The S-shape is often (but not always) a 4-curve.
 Rotational or transverse plane curvature can be seen when the person bends forward, and one side of the back is more pronounced, the other side is more concave, often in the front one ribcage is more protruding than the other.

 According to the Schroth Method and to Postural Restoration, all 3 aspects of the curvature must be addressed to effectively balance the asymmetry.
 The sequencing of activity begins with sagittal plane correction, then frontal plane.
 Transverse plane correction is facilitated by the other two.